-AnalyticalF A subclass of GenericF for functions that live in SI-units, e.g. for setting velocities in m/s.
-The input parameter type is fixed toint.
-Part of this class are e.g. constant functions, interpolation functions of linear and higher order that expect a number of points, and topological indicator functions for spheres for spheres.
+AnalyticalF is a subclass of GenericF for functions that lives in SI-units, e.g. for setting velocities in m/s.
+Part of this class are e.g. constant, linear, interpolation and random functors which can be evaluated by the ()-operator.
+There is a AnalyticalCalc class, which inherits from AnalyticalF and establish arithmetic operations (+, -, \, /) between every type of AnalyticalF.